Discovering Mythology (Challenge Kit)

 Teaching: A Quick Guide Of Troy

 Achilles (UN-KIL’-EEZ), son of the sea-goddess Thetis and the mortal hero Peleus.
 Achilles is known as the greatest of all of Greece’s Heroes under Herakles.
 He was spun two threads of fate: one of which said that he would win great glory in a war, but the cost was that he would have a short life, and the other foretold that he could choose not to go to war and live a long life tending his father’s herd.
-To prevent his death, his mother dipped her baby in the river Sticks (located in the Underworld), holding him by his ankle.
+To prevent his death, his mother dipped her baby in the river Styx (located in the Underworld), holding him by his ankle.
 His flesh became impenetrable to all weapons except in that one spot, which is where he got shot by Paris with a poisoned arrow.

 Agamemnon (AG-UH-MEM’-NAHN), King of Mycenae {mahy-see-nee} and brother to Menelaus, the King of Sparta.
 When called to war by his brother, Agamemnon brought 100 warships and thus was commander-in-chief of the army.
-In the ninth year of the war, Agamemnon angered Achilles which caused the warrior to pull out of the war effort.
+In the ninth year of the war, Agamemnon angered Achilles, which caused the warrior to pull out of the war effort.

 Ajax (A-JAK), a Greek warrior and his companions Nestor and Odysseus tried to convince the mighty Achilles to rejoin the fight.